cyberark/conjur-api-java/CONTRIBUTING.md

    the last tag, to `NOTICES.txt`.

 ### Add a git tag
-1. Once your changes have been reviewed and merged into master, tag the version using `git tag -s vx.y.z -m vx.y.z`.
+1. Once your changes have been reviewed and merged into main, tag the version using `git tag -s vx.y.z -m vx.y.z`.
 Note: this requires you to be able to sign releases.
 Consult the [github documentation on signing commits](https://help.github.com/articles/signing-commits-with-gpg/) on how to set this up.